monicacrespo/MiniGig-WebApi/README.md

 | api/gigs?page=1&pageSize=4| Get 4 Items** | Error			| Error			| Error			   |

 ** The result will be sorted (OrderByDescending) by gig's date before its paged it.
-   That's because page 2 of a list of items sorted by ID is much different than page 2 of a list of items sorted by Date.
+   That's because page 2 of a list of items sorted by Id is much different than page 2 of a list of items sorted by Date.

 | Resource  				    | GET (read)	| POST (insert)	  | PUT (update)	    | DELETE (delete)	    |